momentum-mod/docs/_posts/guides/2019-09-15-guide_create_surf_ramps.md

 The use of modeled ramps can also help avoid reaching hammer's brush limits by shifting the majority of the detail to static props.

-Two common tools used to create these models are [Propper](https://github.com/tuxxi/propper-2013){:target="_blank"} and [Blender Source Tools](http://steamreview.org/BlenderSourceTools/){:target="_blank"}.
+Common tools used to create these models are [Propper](https://github.com/tuxxi/propper-2013){:target="_blank"}, [SourceOps](https://github.com/bonjorno7/SourceOps){:target="blank"} and [Blender Source Tools](http://steamreview.org/BlenderSourceTools/){:target="_blank"}.

 Propper is an addon for hammer that allows you to convert world brushes directly into compiled model files.

-Blender Source Tools is an addon for Blender that allows you to export your blender models as source model files.
+SourceOps and Blender Source Tools are addons for Blender that allow you to export your blender models as source model files.

 Creating and texturing models is a massive topic on its own so this guide will not look in depth at creating these models.